JRCSTU/CO2MPAS-TA/doc/tutorial.rst

 The Type Approval command simulates the NEDC fuel consumption and CO2 emissions of the given vehicle.
 To produce the NEDC predictions, |co2mpas| utilizes only the declaration inputs.
-If it finds some extra/missing inputs, a warning is raised and no results is produced.
+If it finds some extra/missing inputs, a warning is raised and no results are produced.
 To successfully run |co2mpas| in type approval mode, see the following steps:

 .. _upload_file:

-1. Upload your file/s (multiple file are accepted):
+1. Upload your file/s (multiple files are accepted):

 .. raw:: html